burgauss/ROSSubscriberPublisher/README.txt

 The files are to be found inside the src\Nodes\...

 Important Comments (From New to Old)
+*the dual_g2_hpmd_rpi.py will contain all of the functions and classes that are set in the subscriber, we make this class responsable to have all the methods that the motors need

 *Some files were moved out of the correct structure (from SRC/Nodes to directly SRC/), this is to avoid problems with git, however when downloading and updating to the arduino we need to copy ONLY SUBSCRIBERY.py AND PUBLISHER.PY